top of page

 First Trimester

-Prenatal Screening Tests can identify whether your baby is more or less likely to have certain birth defects, many of which are genetic disorders.
+Prenatal Screening Tests can identify whether your baby is likely to have certain birth defects, many of which are genetic disorders.
 These tests usually include blood tests, a specific type of ultrasound and prenatal cell-free DNA screening.

-Antenatal Testing describes procedures performed during pregnancy to detect health problems in the growing fetus; establish characteristics such as fetal age, sex, or weight; or diagnose any material conditions that may affect fetal development.
+Antenatal Testing describes procedures performed during pregnancy to detect health problems in you or your growing baby.
+It establishes characteristics such as fetal age, sex, or weight.
+For you, it may mean catching problems early and having a good base line, should problems arise later on in your pregnancy.

-Initial Blood Work or Prenatal Panel, includes your blood type, your blood count, and your status on if you're immune to rubella (measles) or not.
-There are several infectious tests we check: syphilis, gonorrhea, Chlamydia, HIV is optional.
-We're trying to get a good medical background at the start of this pregnancy.
+Initial Blood Work or Prenatal Panel, includes your blood type and Rh factor, your blood count, and the status of your immune system.
+There are several infectious tests we check for: syphilis, gonorrhea, Chlamydia, HIV, rubella immunity, anemia, bacteria in the urine.

 Second Trimester